Hornbill-Docs/esp-config/esp-config/customize/service-domains.md

 ## Domain Owners
 Domain Owners are given the rights to create and manage the pages that are displayed under this domain.

-* **Add Owners**<br>Type the name of the user that you with to make the owner.
+* **Add Owners**<br>Type the name of the user that you wish to make the owner.
 More than one owner can be assigned to a service domain.
 Admin users also need to be added if they wish to manage pages for this domain.
-* **Remove Owners**<br>Remove owners who are no longer needed access to manage the domain page.
+* **Remove Owners**<br>Remove owners who no longer need access to manage the domain page.

 ::: tip
 Any service that exist in an application such as Hornbill Service Manager can be associated to a service domain using the appropriate fields that appear in the service details when creating or managing a service via the Service Portfolio.
 It's also possible to set a "Service Domain Category" too.